scidsg/hushline-docs/src/installation/public-web.md

 ## 2. Add Information

-Hush Line will send an email with the encrypted Hush Line message to the account you configure here.
+Hush Line will email the encrypted Hush Line message to the account you configure here.
 You'll also need to purchase a domain name for your Hush Line.
 We'll need the following information:

 - Domain name
 - Gmail address